B-AROL-O/ARNEIS/docs/howto/howto-create-landing-page-netlify.md

-# HOWTO: Create a landing page (baroloteam.online) on Netlify
+# HOWTO Create a landing page on Netlify

 ## Introduction